 Three types of academic appointments are available to graduate students in the Department.

 Graduate Student Instructor (GSI).
-GSI openings for the Fall semester are announced around March 15th, and for the Spring semester around October 15th.
+GSI openings for the Fall semester are announced in March, and for the Spring semester in October.
 The application deadline is usually two weeks later.
 Fall appointment offers are generally made in April, and the Spring semester offers in November.
-The hiring process is initiated with the department’s HR partner in Campus Shared Services immediately after students accept their offers.
-The standard hiring deadline is the day before the start of the semester.
+The hiring process is initiated with the department’s HR partner in UC Path immediately after students accept their offers.
+The standard hiring deadline is on or before the start of your appointment.
+For Fall appointments this will be on or before August 1st, and for Spring appointments, on or before January 1st.

 A student without any post-baccalaureate teaching experience begins at pay level Step I. After four semesters of GSI experience, the student may be eligible for advancement to Step II.
 After two semesters of GSI experience at Step II, the student may be eligible for advancement to Step III.
 Note: A GSI appointment for any Summer Session is not included in determination of the step.